 The Logitech G512 Special Edition is an excellent mechanical gaming keyboard that features proprietary switches that are similar to Cherry MX Blues.
 These clicky switches provide a satisfying and light typing experience, but they can be too loud for quiet office environments.
 Logitech's G HUB software has tons of customization options to suit your needs; however, the lack of onboard memory is a bit disappointing, as the software is required to export profiles to a different computer.
 Although most of the features offered are fairly common among mechanical gaming keyboards, enthusiasts of clicky switches should be satisfied with its performance nonetheless.

 The Logitech G512 SE is an amazing keyboard for gaming.
-The blue switches are very responsive and its audible clicks give assurance that your keystroke is registered.
+The blue switches are very responsive and the audible clicks give assurance that your keystroke is registered.
 The full RGB backlight is great for dark room gaming or to highlight important keys, and the function keys can all be reprogrammed with macros, though MMO players may find the lack of dedicated macro keys a bit disappointing.

 The Logitech G512 SE is a wired-only keyboard and can't be used with mobile devices.